thogiti/thogiti.github.io/_posts/2025-02-05-How-Erasure-Coding-Works-Solana.md

    Because of this relatively large fanout, most validators are only a couple of hops (often 2 or 3 hops) away from the leader, helping shreds propagate quickly through the network.

-The Turbine Tree—known to all—lets each validator determine precisely where it should forward the shred next.
+The Turbine Tree lets each validator determine precisely where it should forward the shred next.
 The approach strikes a balance between speed (high fanout) and resilience (stake-based prioritization, per-shred randomization).
 In practice, this yields low-latency, multi-hop propagation that can saturate a global network in mere milliseconds.

 ## Fallback: Gossip and Repair